 - Castle encryption protocol: one patent owned by Cyph (issued 2018-06-19)

 - Derivative of Signal Protocol (public domain)

 - Secure memorable passphrase generator: copyright owned by Cyph, BSD 2-Clause license

 - Air Gapped Signing Environment: planned continuation-in-part patent application by Cyph

-- Miscellaneous current and planned Cyph features: five issued patents and three pending patents owned by Cyph
+- Miscellaneous current and planned Cyph features: six additional issued patents (nine total) and two pending patents owned by Cyph

 - Various third-party libraries: copyrights owned by various companies and individuals, various permissive licenses (Apache 2, BSD 2-Clause, BSD 3-Clause, ISC, MIT, Unlicense, public domain)

 - Standard enterprise usage with optional co-branding

 - Healthcare-specific features and theming/branding